hmz42/SRS/README.md

 ### Software Interfaces

 #### Web Browsers
-- Angular frontend compatible with latest versions of popular web browsers (Chrome, Firefox, Safari, Edge).
+- Angular frontend is compatible with the latest versions of popular web browsers (Chrome, Firefox, Safari, Edge).

 #### Database Management System
 - Interfaces with SQL Server database for efficient storage and retrieval of data.